Last Updated:

 How safe are the vaccines?

 The acellular whooping cough vaccines used in New Zealand are less likely to cause severe vaccine responses than the whole-cell vaccines.
-Common and rare vaccine responses are described in the table on page 3.
+Common and rare vaccine responses are described in the table below.

 Limb swelling after the fourth or fifth vaccine dose reflects a robust immune response after the latter immunisations.
 These local reactions resolve without treatment and with no long-